 Worth noting that this product contains alcohol, so it's not for everyone.
 If you are prone to dry or sensitive skin, stay away from this one.

 If I'm actually living somewhere longterm I'll get a nicer scent.

 In fact, by using this, I'm breaking the cardinal rule of cologne: never buy anything with a ship on the bottle.

 Here's another strange one.
 I like to travel with an Ab-Wheel.
 It can be taken apart so it won't take up much room in your suitcase, and it's a great way to strengthen your core if you don't have access to a gym.
 Not really sure what else I can say about item number 5...

 6) Espresso Pot and Coffee

 I use the 3-cup espresso pot above with finely ground, Cubita brand coffee.
 Why do I bring coffee to a region of the world famous for its coffee?
-Well, you might be surprised to know that good coffee is expensive in Latin America, and not always easy to find.
+Well, you might be surprised to know that good coffee in Latin America is not always easy to find.
 They export all of the good stuff and fill the grocery store shelves with low quality nonsense.
 Canada has a pretty good trade relationship with Cuba so I stock up with several 250 gram packages of high quality Cuban coffee for about $2.50 USD a pop before leaving.
-The espresso pot comes in handy when staying in hostels or apartments without a coffee maker.
+This espresso pot comes in handy when staying in hostels or apartments without a coffee maker.
 Also makes for better tasting coffee in my opinion.

 7) Soundproof Earmuffs